Human rights in Finland: Freedom of speech

 Advocated by early liberal thinker and member of parliament of Finnish origin Anders Chydenius, Sweden adopted one of the first freedom of the press acts in 1766.
 The act abolished the previously mandatory pre-press censorship of printed works, although blasphemy and outright criticism of the monarch remained forbidden.
 However, the act was rolled back and reintroduced multiple times.
 During the period of Russian sovereignty censorship was practiced by the Imperial Russian government.
 The 1905 unrest in Russia led to the November Manifesto by the Czar, reintroducing freedom of the speech and press.
 With independence, freedom of speech and press was reaffirmed in the new constitution and generally respected.
 The major exception was wartime censorship during World War II.
 Some leftist works were banned in the 1930s whereas during the era of Finlandization, major news outlets practiced self-censorship in order to not antagonize the Soviet Union.

 Blasphemy remains illegal, as does incitement to ethnic hatred.

-In April 2016 Finland's national broadcaster Yle became under pressure from the Finance Minister Alexander Stubb and tax authorities to hand over information related to the extensive Panama Papers data leak.
+In April 2016 Finland's national broadcaster Yle became under pressure from the then Finance Minister Alexander Stubb and tax authorities to hand over information related to the extensive Panama Papers data leak.
 This may jeopardise freedom of speech in Finland and the media access in any news related to corruption in Finland.
-Alexander Stubb has repeatedly expressed his willingness to forgive all financial crimes related to tax havens (last time in his statements during the Government hearing in the Parliament in connection to Panama papers).
-Finland's tax authorities have threatened to secure search warrants to raid Yle's premises and journalists’ homes in pursuit of the so-called Panama Papers.
+Alexander Stubb has repeatedly expressed his willingness to forgive all financial crimes related to tax havens (last time in his statements during the Government hearing in the Parliament in connection to Panama Papers).
+Finland's tax authorities have threatened to secure search warrants to raid Yle's premises and journalists’ homes in pursuit of the Panama Papers.
 About a dozen Finnish lawyers or Finnish business persons have worked with Mossack Fonseca to build tax companies from 1990 to year 2015.